 How to get to Shoshone Falls

-Shoshone Falls is located 3 mi (4.8 km) northeast of the city of Twin Falls.
+Shoshone Falls is located 3 mi (4.8 km) northeast from the city of Twin Falls.
 It is close to the borders of Utah, Nevada, and Oregon.
 Shoshone Falls can be reached in a three-hour drive from Salt Lake City and in two hours from Boise.

 Where to stay close to Shoshone Falls